-The prices assumed are, I admit, a very lenient computation of the values of the staples and, when judged by the standard of prices assumed in the Manáwar, Mírpur and Akhnúr Tahsils, the cost of carriage to the markets in those tahsils, being borne in mind, may seem pitched unnecessarily low: but the application of these assumed prices to the estimate of the State share of the produce shows so large an enhancement of the current demand justifiable-an enhancement which it is impossible to suggest being taken at one revision of assessments-that to still further increase this potential enhancement by raising the average of the assumed prices would serve no useful purpose.
+The prices assumed are, I admit, a very lenient computation of the values of the staples and, when judged by the standard of prices assumed in the Manáwar, Mírpur and Akhnúr Tahsils, the cost of carriage to the markets in those tahsils, being borne in mind, may seem pitched unnecessarily low : but the application of these assumed prices to the estimate of the State share of the produce shows so large an enhancement of the current demand justifiable-an enhancement which it is impossible to suggest being taken at one revision of assessments-that to still further increase this potential enhancement by raising the average of the assumed prices would serve no useful purpose.

-A1.
-There is one point in connection with the prices at present current in the tahsil which deserves special notice, and that is the percentage of increase in the current revenue demand which would be justifiable in consideration of the rise in values.
+41. There is one point in connection with the prices at present current Bise of values as a reason for eubancement of the revenue. method be justifiable in consideration of the rise in values.

-From one of the tables given in paragraph 84 it is seen that the average of the prices ruling during the last 20 years is from 24 to 70 per cent; higher than the averages of the years 1920-28 for the same staples.
+From one of the tables given in paragraph 84 it is seen that the average of the prices ruling during the last 20 years is from 24 to 70 per cent, higher than the averages of the years 1920-28 for the same staples.
 While in respect of the two main staples grown, wheat and maize, the percentage of increase in values is 39 and 53, respectively.
 If we take the averages of Sambat 1950-58 and compare these with the averages of Sambat 1920-28, on consideration of which the assessment of Sambat 1928 was no doubt, to some extent, based, we find that wheat has risen from 43 to 24 seers a rupee, or by 79 per cent., and maize from 58 to 31 seers a rupee, or by 87 per cent.
 Even when taking our assumed prices for comparison with the averages of Sambat 1920-28 we find that the former represent a rise of 30 per cent. in the value of wheat and 21 per cent. in the value of maize, and these two staples represent 74 per cent. of the total cultivation.